dalihub/nui-demo/wearable-samples/Text/TextField/README.md

         // Create a TextField
         TextField field = new TextField()
         {
-            Size = new Size(230, 47),
+            Size = new Size(250, 47),
             Position =  new Position(0, 50),
-            BackgroundColor = Color.White,
+            BackgroundColor = Color.Black,

-            // Be able to set TextField properties PointSize = 9.0f,
+            // Set TextField properties, such as PlaceholderText and PrimaryCursorColor PointSize = 9.0f,
             PlaceholderText = "Tap to enter text",
             PlaceholderTextFocused = "Activated",
-            PrimaryCursorColor = Color.Blue,
+            PrimaryCursorColor = Color.Cyan,

             // Positioning it to the top center ParentOrigin = ParentOrigin.TopCenter,